-Easier Harder Space Reduce the size of the square.
-Increase the size of the square.
-Task All players must be stationary when throwing and receiving the ball.
-Change direction or the game or allow players to throw to any group in the square.
+Easier Harder Space • Reduce the size of the square. • Increase the size of the square.
+Task • All participants must be stationary when throwing and receiving the ball. • Change the direction of the game or allow participants to throw to any group in the square.
 Equipment Use a lighter ball.
 E.g. beach ball.
 Use a smaller object.
 E.g. tennis ball.
-People Everyone must move at a slow pace.
-Add a defender in the middle of the square to mark players and try to intercept passes.
+People • Everyone must move at a slow pace. • Add a defender in the middle of the square to mark players and try to intercept passes.